About me

 Ina May Gaskin (author 'Guide to Childbirth' and 'Spiritual Midwifery') and inspirational colleagues Pamela Hunt, Deborah Flowers and more midwives in the team, gave us insight in to their successful practice.
 I was lucky enough to stay in a cabin by the clinic, and attend daily workshops.
 I left there with many incredibly useful, practical skills, which I still use in my Doula practice.

 Please do contact me to have an informal chat/email about what level of support you feel I could offer.
 Flexible, individualised support to suit you.
-I am able to offer courses/support in my office 'THE SNUG' at GOODBIRTH or in the comfort of your home, or via live zoom sessions.''
+I am able to offer courses/support in my office 'THE SNUG' at GOODBIRTH or in the comfort of your home.
+I can offer video calls if out of area.

-I am a Doula UK Access Fund Doula, which helps birthing people from vulnerable groups or with financial restrictions to access support.
-See the Doula UK website for information.
+I am a Doula UK Access Fund Doula, I also volunteer for Doulas Without Borders which helps birthing people from vulnerable groups or with financial restrictions to access support.